-- Do not fly within 5 miles of an airport without first contacting FAA Air Traffic Control and the Hillsborough County Aviation Authority.
+- Do not fly within 5 miles of Peter O. Knight, Plant City or Tampa Executive Airports, without first contacting FAA Air Traffic Control and the Hillsborough County Aviation Authority.
 Never fly in a restricted area.
 Please scroll down to fill out the UAS Notification Form.

 - Never fly a drone near other aircraft.

 - Never fly your drone near emergency response efforts, such as fires.

 - Never fly your drone under the influence of drugs or alcohol.